Multivariate Stirling Polynomials of the first and second kind: Introduction

 \subsection{Overview}

-The present paper is organized as follows: In Section~2 a general setting is sketched which allows functions and derivations to be treated algebraically.
-Section 3 contains a study of the iterated Lie operator $D(\varphi)^{-1}D$.
+This paper is organized as follows: In Section~2 a general setting is sketched that allows functions and derivations to be treated algebraically.
+Section~3 contains a study of the iterated Lie operator $D(\varphi)^{-1}D$.
 An expansion formula for $(D(\varphi)^{-1}D)^n$ is established together with a differential recurrence for the resulting Lie coefficients $\sfun{n}{k}$.
-Doing the same with respect to the inverse function $\inv{\varphi}$ will yield, conversely, $D^n$ expanded and $\bell{n}{k}$ as the corresponding Lie coefficients.
-A by-product of Section 3 is Fa\`{a} di Bruno's formula and its applications to the Bell polynomials $\bell{n}{k}$ to be briefly summarized in Section~4.
-These basic facts then lead to both inversion and recurrence relations which we shall demonstrate and discuss in Section~5.
+Doing the same with respect to the inverse function $\inv{\varphi}$ will yield, conversely, $D^n$ expanded and $\bpol{n}{k}$ as the corresponding Lie coefficients.
+A by-product of Section~3 is Fa\`{a} di Bruno's formula and its applications to the partial Bell polynomials $\bpol{n}{k}$ to be briefly summarized in Section~4.
+These basic facts then lead to both inversion and recurrence relations, which we shall demonstrate and discuss in Section~5.
 The main task in Section~6 is to find an explicit polynomial expression for $\spol{n}{k}$.
-This will eventually be achieved by means of \eq{equation1.8} a proof of which makes up a central part of the section.
-In Section~7 we shall give some applications to the Lagrange inversion problem as well as to exponential generating functions.
+This is eventually achieved by means of \eq{equation1.8}, a proof of which makes up a central part of the section.
+In Section~7 we give some applications to the Lagrange inversion problem and to exponential generating functions.